affinidi/eventi-workshop/docs/iota-framework-recommendation.md

 4. Click `Edit` button under `Create Presentation Definitions` section to add new presentation definition for requesting music recommendations

-5. Click `+ Add` button and providing the name of the Presentation Definition as `Music Recommendations` and then select from the available templates to pre-populate the editor and modify with the below presentation definition to request `Music Recommendations Credential` from the Affinidi Vault.
+5. Click `+ Add` button and providing the name of the Presentation Definition as `Music preferences` and then select from the available templates to pre-populate the editor and modify with the below presentation definition to request `Music Recommendations Credential` from the Affinidi Vault.

 ```Json
 {